Glanshammar/SeaShell/to-do.md

 # To-do
 **This file is your go-to guide for staying organized and on top of your tasks.
 Items here are categorized based on their priority: high, medium, and low.
 Keep track of your progress by marking completed tasks with an (X).**
 ___
+# Bugs
+* None

 # High Priority
 1. Socket communication (Client/Server) - Done
 2. Parse input and execute functions - Done
-3. Installer/Updater - Working on it
+3. Installer/Updater
 4. General Commands (*)

 # Medium Priority